 In 2016, writer/director Robert Eggers gifted us with The Witch, an auspicious first film that helped add the phrase “elevated horror” to the critical lexicon as a shorthand way of describing creative aspirations above and beyond cheap jump scares and gratuitous gore.
 With his second film, The Lighthouse, a surreal thriller about a couple of lighthouse keepers in the 1890’s stranded together for four weeks, Eggers has not only elevated the genre, he’s raised the bar.

-The titular lighthouse is introduced from an offshore perspective in the tradition of Prison Island films.
+The titular lighthouse is introduced from an offshore perspective in the tradition of prison-island films.
 The evocation is apropos.
 In what amounts to voluntary incarceration, Ephraim, played by Robert Pattinson, arrives at an island along the southern tip of Nova Scotia in order to help Thomas, portrayed by Willem Dafoe, run his lighthouse.
 Ephraim is replacing the assistant who went mad obsessing over the lighthouse lamp, thinking it was enchanted.
-Adding to the mystery, Thomas insists that only he can tend to the lamp, relegating Ephraim to banal chores.
+Adding to the mystery, Thomas insists that only he can tend to the lamp, relegating Ephraim to mundane chores.

 As tensions rise, and days turn to weeks, Ephraim becomes increasingly unhinged.
 Nightmarish visions tinged with homoeroticism and nods to Greek mythology blur the lines between reality and fantasy.
 Alcohol heightens the dissonance, and time begins to loose all meaning.
 Ephraim, like his predecessor, becomes increasingly obsessed with the lamp, which is kept under lock and key.
 His short stint to make a little money soon becomes a horrific imagining of what it would be like if Prometheus checked in to the Overlook Hotel.